 Gambling is not mentioned directly in the EU Whistleblowing Directive as an industry vital for EU functioning and directly related to public safety.
 And more than that, there is no general EU regulation for the betting industry: the EU recognizes freedom of trade and economic activity, so it's up to a member state to regulate this industry.
 Companies will abide by local law.

 Still, when there is no industry-specific regulation for whistleblowing, the EU WB Directive serves as the guiding one.

 Companies dealing with gambling still have to comply with the EU Whistleblowing Directive.
 And for multiple reasons.

-- They are mostly private entities with more than 50 employees - consequently, all of the medium and large companies in the betting industry have to comply with new regulations.
+- They are mostly private entities with more than 50 employees – consequently, all the medium and large companies in the betting industry have to comply with new regulations.

 - The Directive clearly states that safety measures regarding whistleblowing have to be taken according to the company's size and its risks.
 And there are plenty of risks when it comes to gambling and betting identified by the EU.
-Regardless of the state regulations regarding these industries, companies have to track if the comply with certain requirements:
+Regardless of the state regulations regarding these industries, companies have to track if they comply with certain requirements:

 - Responsible business – investments should be transparent and not lead to money laundering, fraud and bribery.
 Betting and gambling entities collect VAT just as any other company, and on this single basis, they must have whistleblowing mechanisms in place.

 - Gambling addiction (as a public health matter) and protection of minors.
 Gambling promotion and representation has to strictly align with the requirements from the authorities.

 - Upholding the integrity of sports (the EU closely monitors sports integrity and the possibility of match-fixing).